Enhancing charge ratio sensitivity to hadronization effects via jet selections on resolved SoftDrop splitting: I - Introduction

 The current state of SoftDrop substructure studies therefore requires the assessment of non-perturbative contributions to the jet evolution history, as they become more and more meaningful to the late-time jet dynamics.
 This calls for the exploration of experimentally robust jet substructure observables sensitive to hadronization physics.
-In~\cite{Chien:2021yol} the charge correlation ratio was proposed as a possible observable that is able to discriminate between two different classes of hadronization models: the Lund string model~\cite{Andersson:1983jt}, and the cluster fragmentation model~\cite{Amati:1979fg}.
+In~\cite{Chien:2021yol} the charge correlation ratio was proposed as a possible observable that is able to discriminate between the two aforementioned hadronization models: Lund string and cluster fragmentation.
 In this manuscript, we show that jet substructure selection can largely increase this sensitivity, allowing for more stringent tests to hadronization mechanisms.
-For that, this manuscript is organized as follows: in section II we will present an overview of the main hadronization models widely used by Monte Carlo hadronic event generators \textit{Pythia}~\cite{Bierlich:2022pfr} and \textit{Herwig}-\cite{Bahr:2008pv}; the jet selection procedure to enhance hadronization effects, based on the \textit{resolved SoftDrop}, will be presented in section III; results for the charge correlation ratio are discussed in section IV, with final conclusions in section V.
+For that, this manuscript is organized as follows: in section II we present the details of event generation using \textit{Pythia} and \textit{Herwig} and the jet selection procedure to enhance hadronization effects, based on the \textit{resolved SoftDrop}; results for the charge correlation ratio are discussed in section III, with final conclusions in section IV.
+Finally, Appendix A discusses more in detail the impact of selecting different parton showers and hadronization models on the present study.